kaivalyar/PracTests/README.md

 # PracTests
-Test Scripts for Cython PracMLN (GSoC 18)
+Test Scripts for work done as part of GSoC 2018 for PracMLN.
+They are intended to measure the speedup (or lack of it) caused by the use of Cython and NumPy in the PracMLN code.